Do you know how long it takes for people to decide whether to stay on your website?

 The Figma homepage ticks many of the above boxes.
 For example:

-The blue CTA button contrasts with the white background
+The black CTA button contrasts with the white background

 The primary CTA combines with the headline and the subheader to create a clear offer